santhoshrasco/Dev_Tinder/BACKEND/src/homework.md

 -validate data signup using helper function
 -install bcrypt package
--Create passwordHash using bcrypt.hash & save the user is encrypted password
+-Create passwordHash using bcrypt.hash & save the user is encrypted password -create login API
+-Compare passwords and throw errors if email or password is valid

+-INstall Cookie-parser
+-In login API, Create JWT token